Mock executions, electric shocks and dog attacks: Human Rights Watch accuses Russia of systemic torture of Ukrainian POWs

 They beat him with rubber batons, sticks, rifle butts, and a bludgeon (a heavy club with a metal head), striking his entire body and reopening an existing head wound.
 They demanded information on Ukrainian military positions and the names of his commanders."

-More details: Another former prisoner has said that a Russian official threatened Ukrainian soldiers, who had been forced to kneel in front of him, that he would show them "the hole we dug out in the backyard and I'll show you what's left of prisoners [who misbehaved]".
+More details: Another former prisoner said that a Russian official threatened to show Ukrainian soldiers, who had been forced to kneel in front of him, "the hole we dug out in the backyard and I'll show you what's left of the prisoners [who misbehaved]".

-Human rights advocates state that Russia must end torture and cruel treatment of Ukrainian prisoners, immediately release civilians who have been unlawfully detained and grant monitors access to places where Ukrainians are being held in custody.
+They declared that Russia must end the torture and ill-treatment of Ukrainian prisoners, immediately release civilians who have been unlawfully detained, and grant monitors access to places where Ukrainians are being held in custody.

-The organisation insists that the actions of Russian officials responsible for torture and other abuses must be investigated, and those responsible must be brought to justice.
+The organisation insisted that the actions of Russian officials responsible for torture and other abuses must be investigated, and those responsible must be brought to justice.

-Background: A recent report by the Office of the UN High Commissioner for Human Rights has indicated that more than 90% of Ukrainian civilians who have been unlawfully detained by Russians have been subjected to torture.
+Background: A recent report by the Office of the UN High Commissioner for Human Rights indicated that more than 90% of Ukrainian civilians unlawfully detained by Russians have been subjected to torture.

 Support Ukrainska Pravda on Patreon!